-Schafkopf is also played, probably in several different versions, in the south-east of Germany.
+Versions of Schafkopf are also played in the Palatinate and in the south-east of Germany.

 Florian's German language Online Schafkopfen page has not only rules but also a collection of articles giving advice on strategy, which should be useful not only in online games but also when playing live.

 Players in North America can obtain Bavarian Schafkopf cards from TaroBear's Lair.